 Success in the corporate world is no easy feat.
 For young professionals, the path to reaching your “corporate dream” can sometimes seem out of your control.
-As a young professional myself, I am by no means “there” yet, in fact, I probably have a long way to go.

 1. Accountability is key

-Regardless of your title or status in the organisation, everyone has a job to do and accountability is key.
+Regardless of your title or status in the organization, everyone has a job to do and accountability is key.
 When things aren’t going well, you shouldn’t blame anything or anyone but yourself.
 When things are going well, you must take credit for your successes.